llm-bible/llm-bible.github.io/_publications/sukeda2023domain.markdown

 bibkey: sukeda2023domain
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2310.10083"}
-tags: ['Model Architecture', 'Applications', 'GPT', 'Fine-Tuning']
+tags: ['Fine-Tuning', 'GPT', 'Applications', 'Model Architecture']
 ---
 In the ongoing wave of impact driven by large language models (LLMs) like ChatGPT, the adaptation of LLMs to medical domain has emerged as a crucial